emmanouilidisk/emmanouilidisk.github.io/_pages/about.md

 ---
 <p><img src="../images/bio1.jpg" width="25%" style="margin-left: 30px; float:right; margin-bottom: 10px;">
 <span>
-I am a PhD student in the Computer Science department at JHU, being co-advised by <a href="https://nicolasloizou.github.io/">Nicolas Loizou</a> and <a href="http://vision.jhu.edu/rvidal.html">Renè Vidal</a>.
-I am also affiliated with the Mathematical Institute of Data Science.
+I am a PhD student in the Computer Science Department at JHU, being co-advised by <a href="https://nicolasloizou.github.io/">Nicolas Loizou</a> and <a href="http://vision.jhu.edu/rvidal.html">Renè Vidal</a>.
+I am also a Visiting Student at UPenn, working with <a href="http://vision.jhu.edu/rvidal.html">Renè Vidal</a>.
 <br>
 <br>

-My research interests lie in the intersection of Optimization with Machine Learning, Game Theory and Theoretical computer science.
+My research interests lie in the intersection of machine learning theory, (multi-agent) optimization, Game Theory and Theoretical computer science.
 <br>
 <br>